callahanchris/callahanchris.github.io/source/_posts/2015-01-03-array-iteration-methods-in-javascript.markdown

 angLeeMovies.forEach(function(movie) {
   if (movie.bestDirectorOscar === 'won') {
-    console.log('Ang Lee won an Oscar for best director for "' + movie.title + '"');
+    console.log('Ang Lee won an Oscar for best director for ' + movie.title);
   } else if (movie.bestDirectorOscar === 'nominated') {
-    console.log('Ang Lee was nominated for an Oscar for best director for "' + movie.title + '"');
+    console.log('Ang Lee was nominated for an Oscar for best director for ' + movie.title);
   }
 });

-// Ang Lee won an Oscar for best director for "Brokeback Mountain"
+// "Ang Lee won an Oscar for best director for Brokeback Mountain"
-// Ang Lee was nominated for an Oscar for best director for "Crouching Tiger, Hidden Dragon"
+// "Ang Lee was nominated for an Oscar for best director for Crouching Tiger, Hidden Dragon"
-// Ang Lee won an Oscar for best director for "Life of Pi"
+// "Ang Lee won an Oscar for best director for Life of Pi"
 // undefined
 ```